Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Introduction

-The $\overline{\nu}_e$ can be detected through inverse beta decay (IBD), $\overline{\nu}_e + p \to e^+ + n$, in a large liquid scintillator detector (e.g., the LSC at Yemilab~\cite{Seo:2023xku}) enabling precision studies of neutrino oscillations, that will definitively elucidate the hints (from, e.g., radioactive-source-based~\cite{gallex, sage, Barinov:2022wfh} and accelerator-based short baseline neutrino experiments~\cite{lsnd3,MiniBooNENeutrino2021}) possibly indicating the existence of ``sterile'' neutrinos, and allow a range of other beyond-standard-model (BSM) physics searches~\cite{alonsoNeutrinoPhysicsOpportunities2022,Waites:2022tov,Hostert:2022ntu}.
+The $\overline{\nu}_e$ can be detected through inverse beta decay (IBD), $\overline{\nu}_e + p \to e^+ + n$, in a large liquid scintillator detector (e.g. the $\nu$EYE at Yemilab~\cite{Seo:2023xku}) enabling a sensitive search for neutrino oscillations at short distances, which will definitively elucidate the hints (from, e.g., radioactive-source-based~\cite{gallex, sage, Barinov:2022wfh} and accelerator-based short baseline neutrino experiments~\cite{lsnd3,MiniBooNENeutrino2021}) possibly indicating the existence of ``sterile'' neutrinos, and allow a range of other beyond-standard-model (BSM) physics searches~\cite{alonsoNeutrinoPhysicsOpportunities2022,Waites:2022tov,Hostert:2022ntu}.

+The proposed design calls for five years of running, giving a data sample of approximately 1.67 million selected IBD events.
+This requires the production of $4.6 \times 10^{15}$ antineutrinos/second.
+Optimising this number required careful consideration of the target composition and geometry, described in \cite{Bungau_2019} and references therein, and the study of the neutron and antineutrino yield is the first topic of this paper.
+The second topic is neutron shielding; the flux within the target is, by design, extremely high and shielding is required to screen the surroundings, both for reasons of safety and to manage backgrounds in the $\nu$EYE.